 Polycystic Ovarian Syndrome

-PCOS, for the most part, is still a disease with undefined root cause.
-However, there are growing number of studies linking it to low-grade systemic inflammation.
+PCOS, for the most part, is still a disease with an undefined root cause.
+However, there is a growing number of studies linking it to low-grade systemic inflammation.
 (Systemic means it goes throughout the whole body).
 Evidence includes the elevation of inflammatory markers like C-reactive protein, interleukin-18, MCP-1, and white blood count in patients with this disorder.
 Inflammation is also associated with prominent aspects of PCOS including insulin resistance and cardiovascular disease.

 Inflammation is one of the causes of insulin resistance.
 This means that the immune system of a diabetic is fighting against its own body, attacking the insulin-producing beta cells in the pancreas.
 Inflammation is one of the main causes of diabetic complications like pancreatitis.
 It can also lead to numerous gastrointestinal conditions and biliary complications affecting the liver and the gallbladder.
 In our previous blog post, we have presented a more lengthy dissection of diabetes and its connection to gallbladder disease.

-A researcher from the Garvan Institute of Medical Research in Australia explained that “…inflammatory mediators such as cytokines and chemokines, when persistent in the inflamed tissue, can induce proliferation, survival and growth of cells and modify their differentiation status, ‘forcing’ them to undergo transformation.” and that “…chronic inflammation causes cancer through tissue destruction and scarring, and reshaping of the tissue architecture, as well as contributing to changes in gene expression that sustain tumorigenesis.”.
-A specialist in inflammatory processes from the University of Washington also said that numerous studies clearly implicate chronic inflammation in the initiation, promotion, malignant conversion, invasion and final metastasis to different types of cancer.
+A researcher from the Garvan Institute of Medical Research in Australia explained that “…inflammatory mediators such as cytokines and chemokines, when persistent in the inflamed tissue, can induce proliferation, survival, and growth of cells and modify their differentiation status, ‘forcing’ them to undergo transformation.” and that “…chronic inflammation causes cancer through tissue destruction and scarring, and reshaping of the tissue architecture, as well as contributing to changes in gene expression that sustain tumorigenesis.”.
+A specialist in inflammatory processes from the University of Washington also said that numerous studies clearly implicate chronic inflammation in the initiation, promotion, malignant conversion, invasion, and final metastasis to different types of cancer.

 A number of psychosocial factors are implicated in the origin and development of some cardiovascular diseases like atherosclerosis.
-In fact, inflammatory events primarily caused by stress may account to as much as 40% of patients with no other known risk factors.
-Stress induces the release of high levels of stress hormones which prompts unnecessarily elevated cardiovascular activity.
+In fact, inflammatory events primarily caused by stress may account for as much as 40% of patients with no other known risk factors.
+Stress induces the release of high levels of stress hormones which prompt unnecessarily elevated cardiovascular activity.
 Other factors like macrophage activation, the production of cytokines, other inflammatory mediators, acute phase proteins (APPs), and mast cell activation, also promote the inflammatory process.